amukh1/CS-Notes/README.md

 So how do they count?
 Well, computers have something called ***transistors***.
 Transistors have ***two*** states.
 "On" or "Off".

-You can image "Off" as 0, and "On" as 1.
+You can imagine "Off" as 0, and "On" as 1.

 Then how do computers count past 1?